AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

 -   Alibaba Cloud Linux 2 is distributed with the latest version of the Alibaba Cloud kernel.
 The kernel has the following features:
     -   The Alibaba Cloud kernel is based on Linux kernel V4.19 with the LTS from the kernel community.
 The Alibaba Cloud kernel is optimized for cloud-based scenarios, improved performance, and bug fixes.
 For more information, see [Release notes](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes.md).
     -   Alibaba Cloud Linux 2 provides customized and optimized kernel startup parameters and system configuration parameters for the ECS instance environment.
-    -   Alibaba Cloud Linux 2 provides kdump, which is a kernel dumping mechanism used in case of operating system failures.
+    -   Alibaba Cloud Linux 2 provides kdump, which is a kernel dumping mechanism used when the operating system fails.
 You can enable or disable this feature without restarting the operating system.
     -   Alibaba Cloud Linux 2 provides Kernel Live Patching \(KLP\).
 -   Alibaba Cloud Linux 2 has software pre-installed or updated.
     -   The user-mode package is compatible with the latest version of CentOS 7 and can run on Alibaba Cloud Linux 2.